 In light of this state of affairs, it is natural to consider other {\em physical} assumptions: Motivated by similar classical models~\cite{Maurer90a,Maurer92b}, the authors of~\cite{serge:bounded,serge:new} and~\cite{steph:diss,prl:noisy,noisy:robust} propose to assume that the adversary's {\em quantum} storage is bounded and noisy, respectively.
 The assumption of bounded quantum storage deals with the noiseless case (but assumes a small amount of storage), whereas the \nsw\ deals with the case of noise (but possibly a large amount of storage).
 Here, we introduce a more general point of view which incorporates both the amount of storage and noise.
 We refer to this simply as the \emph{noisy-storage model}.
 The previously considered settings are special cases, as we will explain below.

 Compared to the classical world, the assumption of limited and noisy quantum storage is particularly realistic in view of the present state of the art, and the considerable challenges faced when trying to build scalable quantum memories.
 Indeed, it is unknown whether it is physically possible to build noise free memories.
 Further motivation for considering noise as a resource for security over the mere assumption of bounded storage comes from the fact that the transfer of the state of a (photonic) qubit used during the execution of the protocol onto a different carrier used as a quantum memory (such as an atomic ensemble) is typically already noisy.
-At present, it is not even clear whether it is theoretically possible to close this gap in a quantum mechanical world, or if this transformation is \emph{inherently} noisy.